USEPA/WNTR/documentation/framework.rst

    :class:`~wntr.sim.epanet.EpanetSimulator`          The EpanetSimulator uses the EPANET 2.0 Programmer's Toolkit [Ross00]_ to run demand-driven hydraulic simulations and water quality simulations.
                                                       When using the EpanetSimulator, the water network model is written to an EPANET INP file which is used to run an EPANET simulation.
                                                       This allows the user to read in EPANET INP files, modify the model, run an EPANET simulation, and analyze results all within WNTR.
+Additionally, with an optional argument to the simulation runner, it can run demand-driven or pressure-dependent analyses using the new EPANET 2.2 solver.
+Options specific to EPANET 2.2 have been added to the
+                                                      WaterNetworkOptions classes.

 	:class:`~wntr.sim.core.WNTRSimulator`             The WNTRSimulator uses custom Python solvers to run demand-driven and pressure dependent demand hydraulic simulations and includes models to simulate pipe leaks.
 	                                                  The WNTRSimulator does not perform water quality simulations, however, the hydraulic simulation results can be used with the EpanetSimulator to perform water quality simulations.
 See :ref:`water_quality_simulation` for an example.